afielder02/GISPortfolio/_pages/current_projects.md

 ---
 <strong>Bike Comfort Research</strong>
 <br>
 My final project in my Python class involved taking UDOT road data from the UGRC, and creating a “bike comfort” score based on several factors (speed limit, bike lane type, and road ownership).
 This final project led to starting a research project to expand the scope of the original tool, with more publicly available data and a better score calculation with machine learning.
 We are focusing on college towns around Utah, and aim to develop a web tool and app if the analysis beats what is currently available.
-The paper will be submitted for publication by the end of the semester, and we plan on presenting the results at the UGIC event in Logan in early May.
-Below is the code from the original tool and a map visualization of the output.
+The paper will be submitted for publication by the end of the semester, and we have submitted our abstract to the <a href="https://ugic.org/" target="_blank">UGIC</a> to present our results at the event in early May.
+Below in the drop down is the code from the original tool and a map visualization of the output.
 <details>
 <summary><b>Bike Comfort Score Code</b></summary>
 <br>